Top

 ❓Frequently asked questions

-Sri Lanka is an excellent destination for digital nomads seeking a blend of affordability and adventure.
 It’s particularly suited for those who enjoy outdoor activities like surfing or exploring nature.
-If you prefer a laid-back and less touristy vibe compared to Bali or Thailand you will also appreciate Sri Lanka’s authentic atmosphere.
-However, it may not be ideal for you if you need highly developed infrastructure or dislike adjusting to occasional power cuts and tropical heat.
+If you prefer a laid-back and less touristy vibe compared to Bali or Thailand, you will also appreciate Sri Lanka’s authentic atmosphere.
+However, it may not be ideal for you if you need developed/comfortable infrastructure or are not willing to adjust to occasional power cuts and tropical heat.

 The cost of living in Sri Lanka is relatively affordable compared to Western countries but has increased significantly in recent years.
 It is more expensive than some Southeast Asian destinations like Vietnam, Cambodia, and Laos, but still cheaper than popular hubs like Bali or Mexico.
 While it’s not as budget-friendly as it once was, Sri Lanka still offers good value for digital nomads looking for a balance of affordability and quality of life.